SyncGM/console/README.md

 have to rebuild the macro listing by calling the `SES::Console.load_macros` method.
 Once called, all detected macros will be added to the `@macros` hash.

-  **NOTE:** Two macros have special functionality: 'setup' and 'teardown'.
-The 'setup' macro is run whenever the SES Console is opened via its `open` method, and the 'teardown' macro is run whenever the opened console has been exited.
-Use these macros for any code you want to be run whenever the console is opened or exited by user or script input.
+  **NOTE:** By default, two macros have special functionality: 'setup' and 'teardown'.
+The 'setup' macro is run whenever the SES Console is opened via its `open` method, and the 'teardown' macro is run whenever the opened console has been closed.
+Use these macros for any code you want to be run whenever the console is opened or closed by user or script input.

 License
 -----------------------------------------------------------------------------